-Walking with Jesus Toward Hope: An Easter Meditation
+Walking with Jesus Toward Hope: Prayers for Easter

-Use this Easter meditation resource to follow Jesus’ journey to the cross and recognize how He also understands what you’re going through and what you need today.
+Use this resource of prayers for Easter to follow Jesus’ journey to the cross and recognize how He also understands what you’re going through and what you need today.

 Jesus had friends who were not there for Him when He needed them most.